-Prasad has it all — gluten-free toast smothered with non-dairy butter, warm oats (also GF) topped with toasted nuts and dried fruit, parfaits made with cashew cream… the list goes on.
+Plant-based Prasad has it all — gluten-free toast smothered with avocado, sumac, and sun-dried tomato topped with roasted almonds and sesame seeds… the list goes on.
 Is your mouth watering yet?
 Ours, too.
 With locations in Northwest and Northeast Portland, this place is where gluten- and dairy-free brunch-lovers unite.
 Go big with a sesame tempeh scramble or graze on lighter fare, like a green juice or house-made toast.
 Your taste buds (and stomach) will thank you.

-Sure, brunch and “healthy” don’t typically end up in the same sentence, but a guilt-free meal is exactly what’s on the menu at Southeast Portland’s Paradox Cafe.
-Choose among ScramBowls (tofu, tempeh, or eggs with house veggies) or their vegan version of eggs Benedict.
+Sure, brunch and “healthy” don’t typically end up in the same sentence, but a guilt-free meal is exactly what’s on the menu at Southeast Portland’s mostly vegetarian Paradox Cafe.
+Choose among signature "ScramBowls" (tofu, tempeh, or eggs with house veggies) or their vegan version of eggs Benedict.
 And vegan french toast?
 Yeah, you can’t go wrong with that.

 At first glance, Jam has all the fixings of a glutinous brunch.
 After all, waffles, scrambles, breakfast wraps, and build-your-own hash browns don’t exactly scream “health”.
 Read on, though, and you’ll spy cage-free eggs, organic tofu, fresh greens, nutritional yeast, wild smoked salmon, and house-made vegetarian chorizo.
 Yep, this Southeast Portland cafe whips up healthy versions of all your favorite brunch classics.

 Seasonal veggies, tofu sausage, gluten-free french toast — these are the things (healthy) brunch dreams are made of.
 And that's exactly what you'll find at this Southeast Portland teahouse that's best known for its brunch and creative cocktails — as well as its locally-sourced menu.
-Inside, Portland-made art hangs from the walls, and dishes such as a tofu breakfast sandwich, a Warm Farro Salad, and a Gluten-Free Quiche grace tables.
+Inside, Portland-made art hangs from the walls, and dishes such as the tofu breakfast sandwich, warm farro salad, and vegan breakfast burritos grace tables.
 We’ll have one of everything.

 Few things rival brunch with a view.
 At Water Avenue Coffee and Kitchen in Southeast Portland, you'll get exactly that.
 Grab a bowl of the cafe’s house-made hazelnut, cacao nib granola and walk a block toward the waterfront to watch boats coast beneath the Morrison Bridge.
-Return for seconds, and order the avocado toast topped with sliced radishes, pumpkin seeds, and fresh chopped herbs.
+Return for seconds, and order the avocado toast topped with pepitas, microgreens, and sunflower seeds.
 Add a poached egg to the avocado toast or keep it simple with an egg sandwich.
 Oh, and wash it all down with a steaming cup of coffee.
 We can’t imagine a better start to your Sunday.

 This Northeast Portland eatery takes healthy brunching to a whole new level.
-With “live” (meaning raw) nachos and donut bites, you can brunch without guilt.
+With “live” (meaning raw) ingredients featured in menu items, you can brunch without guilt.
 Order the giant cinnamon roll with cashew cream cheese or (our favorite) the Lotus Benedict — a biscuit topped with tofu scramble, sausage patties, spinach, tomato, and lemon hollandaise.
 Okay, fine, we’ll take thirds.

 While not your typical brunch spot, this Southeast Portland cafe packs all the fixings of a delicious — and nutritious — brunch.
-And we highly suggest getting one of their bowls.
+And we highly suggest getting one of Canteen's bowls.
 Packed with veggies, these bowls are a burst of both flavor and nutrition.
-Canteen’s rotating raw cheesecake and Berry Salad aren’t too shabby, either.
+Canteen’s rotating raw cheesecake and berry salad aren’t too shabby, either.
 Plus, they're guaranteed to satiate that sweet tooth.

 This is no-fuss brunch at its best.
-Order at the counter of this quaint, cottage-inspired cafe in North Portland, and choose among a selection of granola, sweet porridge, corn cakes, a bee pollen biscuit breakfast, or the breakfast rice bowl (served with egg, herbs, almonds, feta, and fermented chilies).
+Order at the counter of this quaint, cottage-inspired cafe in North Portland, and choose among a selection of granola, sweet porridge, corn cakes, a bee pollen biscuit breakfast, or the breakfast salad (served with greens, a 9-minute egg, bacon, chickpeas, and a spicy cashew dressing).
 The straightforward selection is simple yet exactly what you need.

 Danish pancakes, Finnish porridge, and creamy, crunchy eggs — this Scandinavian brunch spot is a must.
-With menu staples of smoked trout, fresh herbs, and eggs, you can’t go wrong brunching here.
-Head to one of their three locations in North, Southeast, or Southwest Portland and order one of the baked egg scrambles with a side of walnut toast or the Swedish hash with soft baked eggs.
+With menu staples of smoked trout, fresh herbs, and eggs, you'll find all the fixings for a Nordic brunch.
+Head to one of their Portland locations and order one of the baked egg scrambles with a side of walnut toast or the Swedish hash with soft baked eggs.
 And while you're there, make sure you share a Söderbord among friends for small bites of smoked trout, roasted beets, fresh fruit, and crispy rye crackers.
 Wash it down with a strong cup of Swedish coffee.
 Now you’re ready for the day.